Torrent sculpin: Distribution

+Life history

 Sculpins present in freshwater can be categorized into two distinct types of groups based on the stages present in larvae; pelagic or benthic.
 Torrent sculpins are classified as the benthic group.
 The C. rhotheus larvae stage disperses slowly and they don't migrate, unlike the pelagic group.

 On average, torrent sculpins become sexually mature around age 2.
 Spawning for C. rhotheus can occur from April to June.
-Within the lower Columbia River, spawning time was between late May and mid-July; with the average water temperature being 9°C to 16°C. Torrent sculpins were assessed for maturity by applying a small amount of pressure to see if milt or eggs were expressed.
+Within the lower Columbia River, spawning time was between late May and mid-July; with the average water temperature being 9 °C to 16 °C. Torrent sculpins were assessed for maturity by applying a small amount of pressure to see if milt or eggs were expressed.
 If males and females expressed these characteristics, or if their abdomens were soft or urogenital pores were swollen, they were classified as sexually mature (adult).
 C. rhotheus adults continue to guard nests even if egg mortality is high and water levels decline.
 Males guard nests by attacking any potential intruders that come close to the nest.
 C. rhotheus males fan the eggs using their pectoral fins and clean them using their anal fins.
-Sculpin egg nests have been found to be between 5-8 m away from the shoreline in a pool on cobble substrate, at 0.9 - 1.8 m depth, with a velocity of 0 - 0.1 m/s.
+Sculpin egg nests have been found to be between 5 and 8 m away from the shoreline in a pool on cobble substrate, at 0.9 – 1.8 m depth, with a velocity of 0 – 0.1 m/s.

 The average diet for the torrent sculpin consists of aquatic invertebrates, with a small number of terrestrial invertebrates.
 Only 1% of their diet consisted of fish.
 Torrent sculpins were classified as having a specialized method of foraging.

 A study was conducted in 2000 to gather more information regarding the temporal diet changes of the torrent sculpin.
 The first sampling method occurred in the winter and spring, starting from January and ending in May at one site in 2000.
 The study site was in the Cedar River at a secondary pool, downstream from the Landsburg Diversion Dam.
 The method of capture for the torrent sculpin was performed at night by electrofishing or snorkeling with dip nets.
-The size range of fish caught was between 50 to 150 mm.
+The size range of fish caught was between 50 and 150 mm.
 From January to April, over 85% of the sculpin diet was composed of aquatic insects.
 Within May, their diet consisted of aquatic insects, other sculpins, and a great percentage of Largescale sucker (Catostomus macrocheilus) eggs.

-The summer sampling was performed in Augst 2006, 2007, and 2012.
+The summer sampling was performed in August 2006, 2007, and 2012.
 The fish were collected along the shoreline in the Cedar River.
 The method of capture for the torrent sculpin was performed during the day using electrofishing equipment.
 Their diet during this period consisted heavily of sculpin and aquatic insects.
 For C. rhotheus greater than or equal to 100 mm, sculpin consisted of 90% of their diet.
-In sizes 50-99 mm, only 8.6% of their diet consisted of sculpin.
+In sizes 50–99 mm, only 8.6% of their diet consisted of sculpin.
 The data collected suggested that the torrent sculpin were both opportunistic and specialist feeders.

 The study site legend for the torrent sculpin diet sampling research.